-Although Alzheimer's disease is the most common cause of dementia, it isn't the only cause.
+Although Alzheimer's disease is the best-known and most common cause of dementia, it is not the only cause, and there are over 100 forms of dementia (ADI, n.d.).
 Frontal-temporal dementia-which begins in the frontal lobes-is a relatively common type of dementia in those under the age of 60.
 Vascular dementia and Lewy body dementia are other common types of dementia (see table).
-In all, nearly twenty different types of dementia have been identified.

-Some Common Types of Dementia Dementia subtype Early, characteristic symptoms Neuropathology % of cases Alzheimer's disease (AD) Gradual onset Impaired memory, apathy and depression Language and visuospatial deficits Cortical amyloid plaquesNeurofibrillary tangles 50-75% Frontal- temporal dementia Early onset (45 to 60 yrs of age) Behavioral and personality changes Mood changes Disinhibition Language difficulties No single pathology Damage limited to frontal and temporal lobes 5-10% Vascular dementia Stepwise onset Similar to AD, but memory less affected, and mood fluctuations more prominent Physical frailty Patchy cognitive impairment Often preventable Cerebrovascular disease Single infarcts in critical regions, or more diffuse multi-infarct disease Group of syndromes 20-30% Dementia with Lewy-bodies Marked fluctuation in cognitive ability Visual hallucinations Parkinsonism (tremor and rigidity) Adverse reactions to antipsychotic medications Cortical Lewy bodies (alpha-synuclein) <5%
+Some Common Types of Dementia Dementia subtype Early, characteristic symptoms Neuropathology % of dementia cases Alzheimer's disease (AD) Gradual onset Impaired memory, apathy and depression Language and visuospatial deficits Cortical amyloid plaquesNeurofibrillary tangles 50-75% Frontal- temporal dementia Early onset (45 to 60 yrs of age) Behavioral and personality changes Mood changes Disinhibition Language difficulties No single pathology: damage limited to frontal and temporal lobes Damage limited to frontal and temporal lobes 5-10% Vascular dementia Stepwise onset Similar to AD, but memory less affected, and mood fluctuations more prominent Physical frailty Patchy cognitive impairment Often preventable Cerebrovascular disease Single infarcts in critical regions, or more diffuse multi- infarct disease Group of syndromes 20-30% Dementia with Lewy-bodies Marked fluctuation in cognitive ability Visual hallucinations Parkinsonism (tremor and rigidity) Adverse reactions to antipsychotic medications Cortical Lewy bodies (alpha-synuclein) <5%